clxchen/tinymmo-server/README.md

 - Tentacles (damage multiple targets plus hit pentalty at range for next minute)
 - Water Tentacle (damage multiple targets plus dam penalty at range for next minute)
 - Ice Tentacle (damage multiple targets plus armor penalty at range for next minute)

-* Ranger:
+* Combat Tree:
-- Class bonus: +25% damage with bows, +10% HP, +10% EP
-- Aim Well (extra hit for next minute)
 - Concussing Shot (hit penalty to target for next minute)
 - Disarm (damage penalty to target for next minute)
-- Find Weakness (armor penalty to target)
+- Find Weakness (armor penalty to target for next minute)
+- Multi-Shot (damage to multiple targets with bow)
+- Aggresive Stance (extra damage at cost of armor for next minute)
+- Defensive Stance (extra armor at cost of damage for next minute)
+- Patience Stance (extra hit at cost of damage for next minute)
+* Wilderness Tree:
+- Heal Wounds (restore target health at range)
+- Summon Bee (summon a bee to fight along sight the player for one minute)
 - Summon Bat (summon a bat to fight along side the player for one minute)
-- Summon Snake (summon a snake to fight along sight the player for one minute)
+- Summon Snake (summon a snake to fight along side the player for one minute)
-- Summon ____
-- Multi-Shot (damage to multiple targets at range)

-* Cleric:
-* Class Bonus: +25% damage with staffs, +10% HP, + 10% EP
-- Heal Wounds (restore target health at range)
--
--
--
--
--
--
 - Heal Allies (restore health to multiple targets in range)